-Tom was most recently featured in our 2020 Fall Exhibit.
+Tom Gardner is currently featured in our Main Exhibit.

 Artwork shown below from Tom’s 2020 Fall Exhibit: